aospapp/aosp/external/fsverity-utils/README.md

     head -c 1000000 /dev/urandom > file
     md5sum file

-    # Append the Merkle tree and other metadata to the file:
-    fsverity setup file

-    # Enable fs-verity on the file
+    # Enable verity on the file
     fsverity enable file

-    # Should show the same hash that 'fsverity setup' printed.
-    # This hash can be logged, or compared to a trusted value.
+    # Show the verity file measurement
     fsverity measure file

-    # Contents are now transparently verified and should match the
-    # original file contents, i.e. the metadata is hidden.
+    # File should still be readable as usual.
+However, all data read
+    # is now transparently checked against a hidden Merkle tree, whose
+    # root hash is incorporated into the verity file measurement.
+    # Reads of any corrupted parts of the data will fail.
     md5sum file
 ```